kkwong44/wordpuzzles/README.md

 Then follow by displaying the leader board with the top 5 ranking.

 The information on the leader board is also held in an external worksheet called "leaderboard".
 This information is imported and load it into a list of dictionaries.
-* Validation will be check against worksheet
+* Validation will be check against this worksheet
 * Exit program with error message when worksheet does not exist

 The game will pause at this point and wait for the player’s input response to continue or exit the game.